eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Under specific conditions, a Trusted List Provider may decide to suspend or withdraw a Wallet Provider.
 This implies that the Wallet Provider's status in the respective Trusted List will be changed to Invalid.
 The conditions for this will be specified by each Trusted List Provider.
 As a result of de-registration, PID Providers, Attestation Providers and Relying Parties will no longer trust the trust anchors of the Wallet Provider and will therefore refuse to interact with any Wallet Unit provided by that Wallet Provider.

+When a Trusted List Provider suspends or withdraws a Wallet Provider, the Wallet Provider revokes all of their WUAs as described in [Section 6.6.3.7](#66312-relying-party-verifies-that-wua-is-not-revoked).

 If an entity has registered multiple Wallet Providers, each offering a different Wallet Solution, and one of these Wallet Providers is suspended or withdraw, only the applicable Wallet Solution will be impacted.
 It may happen that the reason for suspension or withdrawal is applicable to all Wallet Solutions offered, in which case all of the Wallet Providers registered by that entity will be withdrawn or suspended separately.

 ### 6.3 Trust throughout a PID Provider or an Attestation Provider lifecycle